 Ohio University students who file the Free Application for Federal Student Aid (FAFSA) may be eligible for need-based aid, including grants, subsidized loans and/or federal work-study.
 Grant awards are considered gift aid and do not need to be repaid.
 Federal subsidized loans do need to be repaid after you graduate or leave school, but interest does not accrue while you are enrolled.
 Work-study is a federally funded program that allows you to earn money to pay for your educational expenses.
 Need-based aid is only available to U.S. citizens and permanent residents.

-For students enrolling for fall 2019 and beyond, visit studentaid.ed.gov to review the changes to the Free Application for Federal Student Aid (FAFSA).
-The 2019–20 FAFSA is available October 1, 2018, and can be completed using 2017 tax data.
-The FAFSA must be received by Ohio University no later than the January 15 first-priority receipt date in order for you to be considered for all federal, state, and institutional financial aid.
+For students planning to enroll at OHIO in the fall, visit studentaid.ed.gov to learn about the Free Application for Federal Student Aid (FAFSA) and how to fill out the FAFSA form.
+The FAFSA is available on October 1 each year and must be received by Ohio University no later than the January 15 first-priority receipt date in order for you to be considered for all federal, state, and institutional financial aid.

 Ohio University's school code is 003100.